OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Filmmaker, video artist and photographer Tracey Moffatt (b.
-1960) creates thought-provoking works that explore issues such as race, childhood trauma and the media, as well as Aboriginal subjugation, maternal domination, gender stereotypes and class division.
-In 1998, Moffatt experimented with a new medium, creating Laudanum, a series of photogravures – or photo engravings – that focused on the relationship between a woman and her aboriginal servant.
-Her recent body of work, ‘Spirit Landscapes’ (2013), on show at QAGOMA in 2015, comprises five new photographic series and a film, exploring spirituality, memory in landscape and the supernatural, and offering a meditation on the significance of land and place through personal and universal histories.
+1960) creates thought-provoking works that explore a diverse range of social issues such as childhood trauma, Aboriginal subjugation, maternal domination, gender stereotypes and class division.
+In 1998, Moffatt experimented with a new medium, creating Laudanum, a series of photogravures – or photo engravings – that focused on the relationship between a woman and her Aboriginal servant.
+Her Spirit Landscapes (2013) comprises five new photographic series and a film, exploring spirituality, memory in landscape and the supernatural, and offering a meditation on the significance of land and place through personal and universal histories.

-Peta Clancy (b.
-1970) explores themes of transience, temporality, mutability and the corporeal and subjective limits of the human body.
-Her photographic practice veers away from the two-dimensional limitations to embrace photography’s expanded field, with interventions such as piercing, crumpling, creasing and embedding it in wax, as well as producing installation pieces such as This Skin I’m In (2002)—with images printed on fabric pillows.
-Addressing a preoccupation with skin, mortality and aging, her series She carries it like a map on her skin (2005-2006) is comprised of images of a woman’s eyes and lips punctured with a fine silver needle, to create a lace-like effect.
-Clancy says that ‘Skin doesn’t have roots, it peels away easy as paper,’ (PDF download) and ‘the surfaces of the skin and the photograph are central’ to her work.
-The realization of the vulnerability and fragility of the human body and how it can change so rapidly are at the core of another series, paper thin (2007), where the paper is also representative of human skin—the artist not only punctures it, but crumples it, as if to represent wrinkled skin.
-Waiting for the Dust to Settle (2000-2005) captures the passing of time and ‘the minute residues of our everyday life,’ with images of traces and shadows left behind by objects when removed from their place.
-Enlarged fragments of dust and dead skin suggest mortality and ‘the dust from which the body comes and to which it will return.’
+Peta Clancy’s (b.
+1970) photographic practice veers away from two-dimensional limitations to embrace photography’s expanded field, with physical manipulation such as piercing, crumpling, creasing and embedding photos in wax.
+She also produces installation pieces such as This Skin I’m In (2002)—with images printed on fabric pillows.
+Addressing a preoccupation with skin, mortality and ageing, her series She carries it like a map on her skin (2005-2006) is comprised of images of a woman’s eyes and lips punctured with a fine silver needle, to create a lace-like effect.
+Clancy says that “skin doesn’t have roots, it peels away easy as paper,” and that “the surfaces of the skin and the photograph are central” to her work.